dpla-attic/thumbp/README.md

 ## TODO

-* Try to get back from Elasticsearch only the field we need instead of the whole document.
 * Get server to detach when it runs and log to a provided file instead of stderr.
 (See WSGIServer re logging.)
 * We may want to pass through more headers, like Last-Modified, although this